Cluyverth/LCD-Thermometer/README.md

 # LCD-Thermometer

- LCD Thermometer with PIC 16F877A microcontroller with 4 MHz cristal
+LCD Thermometer using the microcontroller PIC 16F877A with 4 MHz crystal and LM35 temperature sensor.
+*I will refine the code and update the readme file in the future*